kenahrens/newrelic-api-client-js/README.md

 # How to use
 This is just a simple library to test connectivity between NodeJS and New Relic API.

+### Initial Setup
-* Clone the repository and run npm install which should install dependencies into node_modules
+Clone the repository and run npm install which should install dependencies into node_modules
 ```
 kahrens@kenbook8u:~/dev/node$ git clone https://github.com/kenahrens/newrelic-api-test-js.git
 ...